Guide to Common Law Damages Claims for Personal Injury

 What is compensation under common law?

-Common law compensation offers financial support for those who have unjustly suffered harm due to another’s negligence.
-These funds help to restore the injured person’s life to what it would have been had the incident not occurred.
+Common law compensation provides financial support to individuals who have suffered harm due to another’s negligence.
+These funds help restore the injured person’s life to what it would have been if the incident had not occurred.

 Case law—how much other people have received in the past—often determines the extent of their compensation entitlement.
-Experienced personal injury lawyers explain common law precedents and barriers to a successful outcome.
+Experienced personal injury lawyers can explain common law precedents and how they apply to a case.

 Who funds common law payouts?

-In most cases, a personal injury lawyer (who provides legal representation) will pursue common law damages from the liable party’s insurance company.
+In most cases, a personal injury lawyer will pursue common law damages from the liable party’s insurance company.
 Once the parties reach a mediated settlement, the liable insurer pays the agreed common law lump sum payout.

 How long does a common law claim take?

-We often hear a question at Splatt Lawyers: How long will it take to get a common law settlement?
+So, how long will it take to receive a common law settlement?
 Typically, these matters settle between one year and three years.
 The factors that impact the length of time include:

-2. How your injury happened – at work, on the road, in a public space
+- How the injury happened – at work, on the road, or in a public space

-3. How long it takes for your damage to stabilise (average is 6 to 12 months)
+- How long it takes for an injury or illness to stabilise (average is 6 to 12 months)

-6. How strongly the insurer defends your claim (usually with more significant claims)
+- How strongly the insurer defends the claim (usually with more significant claims)

-7. If your case proceeds to court (which is rare)
+- If a case proceeds to court (which is rare)

 Every common law claim is unique (particularly for a serious injury), and so is its settlement period.

-Splatt Lawyers provides legal advice regarding claims for common law damages.
-It’s free to know if you have a valid case, the legal costs, your payout value and the approximate time to achieve appropriate compensation.
-Call: 1800 700 125
+Splatt Lawyers can provide free initial legal advice regarding claims for common law damages.
+Our free review covers claim eligibility, legal costs, the estimated settlement value, and the approximate time to achieve appropriate compensation.
+Call 1800 700 125

-What is the Time Limit for a QLD Common Law Claim?
+Strict Time Limits for a Common Law Claim

-The time limit for a QLD common law claim depends on the type of accident suffered.
-In general, the injured person must lodge a common law claim within three years from the date of the incident to preserve their rights.
+The strict time limits that apply to a common law claim depend on the type of accident suffered.
+In general, the injured person must lodge a common law claim within 3 years from the date of the incident to preserve their rights.
 Queensland legislation outlining claim time constraints includes:

-You can’t seek compensation if you miss your claim lodgement deadline.
-A Splatt compensation lawyer can advise you on your legal rights and time limits for free.
+You generally can’t seek compensation if you miss your claim lodgement deadline.
+A Splatt compensation lawyer can explain your time limits during a free case review.
 Call 1800 700 125

 Four Elements of A Successful Common Law Settlement